renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Develop/Clients/typescript-client.md

 }
 Log: Log {
   timestamp: 2025-05-30T11:49:18.094Z,
-  message: `2025-05-30T07:49:18.094364-0400 DEBUG Vertex OpenAIModel-RtlZm, result: <langflow.graph.utils.UnbuiltResult object at 0x364d24dd0>, object: {'text_output': "Hey there!
+  message: `2025-05-30T07:49:18.094364-0400 DEBUG Vertex OpenAIModel-RtlZm, result: <aiexec.graph.utils.UnbuiltResult object at 0x364d24dd0>, object: {'text_output': "Hey there!
 I'm here and ready to help you build something awesome with AI.
 What are you thinking about creating today?"}\n`
 }
 ```